 Public transport: Designated stop at entrance, on Coasthopper route

 Cycling or walking: Within easy reach of Norfolk Coast Cycleway and Norfolk Coast Path routes

 The visitor centre, reserves central hides and boardwalks to hides are accessible.
 The path between the visitor centre and Cley village, and the visitor centre to the disabled parking area at East Bank along with the newly resurfaced East Bank path to the beach are also accessable for all.
 There is some seating throughout site.
 For full accessibility details contact the visitor centre

 Parking: Free parking at visitor centre; charges at Beach Road car park for non-NWT members

 Toilets: Modern environmentally friendly located at visitor centre, none on reserve or beach

 Refreshments: Café at visitor centre allowing wide panoramic views of reserve; further outdoor seating plus picnic area.
 Cley-next-the-Sea village has a wide variety of places to eat.

 Information and interpretation: Good throughout site, fully interactive in centre along with reserve camera and optics to look out across the reserve, shop and staff to advise.
 The Simon Aspinall education and exhibition facility, optics available, young people explorer pack.
-Reserve open all year, visitor centre closed Christmas and Boxing day.
+Reserve open all year, visitor centre closed Christmas eve and Christmas day.
 Explore the story of the Norfolk coast and reserve using the interactive equipment at the centre, take part in various seasonal activities and events.
 Suitable for all ages and levels of knowledge

 Dogs: No dogs allowed on the reserve but they are allowed on footpaths outside of reserve to village and beach.